power window not working

 Understanding the common causes of power window malfunctions and knowing how to fix them—can save you time, frustration, and costly repairs.
 Whether it’s a faulty motor, a broken regulator, or a simple switch issue, identifying the problem early can keep your windows working reliably and ensure a safer, more comfortable driving experience.

-If your power windows aren’t working, the possible cause could be a dead battery, damaged wiring, faulty window switch, blown fuse, bad window motor, or broken window regulator.
+If your power windows are not working, the common causes could include: a dead battery, faulty wiring, a defective window switch, a blown fuse, a failed window motor, or a broken window regulator.
+Each of these issues can prevent your windows from functioning properly and may also impact other electrical systems within your vehicle.

 #6.
 Extreme Cold Weather